 If the snow is slushy with a high concentration of water, then your wheelchair will have a tougher time, even in 2” of snow.

-That’s because the casters tend to bog down the unit, and the drive wheels aren’t able to maintain proper traction.
+That’s because the casters tend to bog down the unit, and the drive wheels cannot maintain proper traction.
 Sleet can cause a power wheelchair in the snow to slip, slide, or get stuck- especially on adverse terrain.

 If you absolutely need to go outside, stay away from wet slush, stick to 3” of powdery snow on a paved, level surface, and move in straight lines and sweeping turns to avoid immobility.